10 Air Conditioner Maintenance Guide for Homeowners on Maui

 7. Replace the AC filter.

 Most homeowners can clean their air conditioner filter, which can be taken out of the unit fairly easily.
-This should be done as regularly as needed, depending on the how soon it gets dirty.
+This should be done as regularly as needed, depending on how soon it gets dirty.
 The more members and pets you have at home, the more frequent you need to clean and replace your filters.

 Dirty filters cause your air conditioner to work harder, and we always say that a system that works harder than it should lose efficiency.
 An inefficient appliance requires more electricity to do the same task.
 More electricity used raises your energy bill.